crespohector/welcome-to-mod-7/README.md

 ## Lecture Questions Emoji System

-Because the TA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address the TA's will use slack reaction emojis to communicate the status of your question.
+Because the TA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address.
+The TA's will use slack reaction emojis to communicate the status of your question.
 Please pay attention to these emojis and consider them official communication.
 If it seems odd to take emojis seriously welcome to the tech world!

 # 👀
 The eyeballs mean the TA's are aware of the question and are looking into it / discussing it in the Staff Room.
 There may be other questions ahead of yours and it make take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided etc.